cisagov/ScubaGear/README.md

 ```

 ### Parameter Definitions
 - **$ConfigFilePath** is an optional parameter that refers to the path to a configuration file that the tool parses for input parameters when executing ScubaGear.
 ScubaGear supports either a YAML or JSON formatted configuration file.
-A sample configuration file is included in [sample-config-files/aad-config.yaml](./sample-config-files/aad-config.yaml).
+A sample configuration file is included in [sample-config-files/entraid-config.yaml](./sample-config-files/entraid-config.yaml).
 The syntax defines:
   - Use of Pascal case convention for variable names consistent with parameters on the command line
   - A global namespace for values to be used across baselines and products (i.e., GlobalVars)
   - Per product namespace for values related to that specific product (i.e., Aad, SharePoint)
-  - Namespace for each policy item within a product for variables related only to one policy item (i.e., MS.AAD.2.1v1)
+  - Namespace for each policy item within a product for variables related only to one policy item (i.e., MS.ENTRAID.2.1v1)
   - Use of YAML anchors and aliases following Don't Repeat Yourself (DRY) principle for repeated values and sections
     If a -ConfigFilePath is specified, default values will be used for parameters that are not added to the config file.
 These default values are shown in the full config file template to guide the user, but they can be omitted if desired.
 Other command line parameters can also be used with the -ConfigFilePath.
 This should reduce the number of config files needed.
 Examples might be: using `-M365Environment` to override `commercial` config value to `gcc`, switching the tenant being targeted, or supplying credential references so they do not need to be in the config file.
 Smaller config files can facilitate sharing among admins.
 The config file path defaults to the same directory where the script is executed. `ConfigFilePath` accepts both absolute and relative file paths.
-The file can be used to specify command line parameters and policy-specific parameters used by the Azure Active Directory (AAD) and Defender product assessments.
-See [See ScubaGear Configuration File Syntax and Examples](#scubagear-configuration-file-syntax-and-examples) and [AAD Conditional Access Policy Exemptions](#aad-conditional-access-policy-exemptions) for more details.
+The file can be used to specify command line parameters and policy-specific parameters used by the Microsft Entra ID (ENTRAID) and Defender product assessments.
+See [See ScubaGear Configuration File Syntax and Examples](#scubagear-configuration-file-syntax-and-examples) and [ENTRAID Conditional Access Policy Exemptions](#entraid-conditional-access-policy-exemptions) for more details.

 - **$LogIn** is a `$true` or `$false` variable that if set to `$true` will prompt the user to provide credentials to establish a connection to the specified M365 products in the **$ProductNames** variable.
 For most use cases, leave this variable to be `$true`.
 A connection is established in the current PowerShell terminal session with the first authentication.
 To run another verification in the same PowerShell session,  set this variable to be `$false` to bypass the need to authenticate again in the same session.
 Defender will ask for authentication even if this variable is set to `$false`

 - **$ProductNames** is a list of one or more M365 shortened product names that the tool will assess when it is executed.
 Acceptable product name values are listed below.
-To assess Azure Active Directory you would enter the value **aad**.
+To assess Microsft Entra ID you would enter the value **entraid**.
 To assess Exchange Online you would enter **exo** and so forth.
-  - Azure Active Directory: **aad**
+  - Microsft Entra ID: **entraid**
   - Defender for Office 365: **defender**
   - Exchange Online: **exo**
   - Power Platform: **powerplatform**